Ruth Horner – Editor

 What do you consider your greatest achievements so far?

-I’m proud to have worked my way through Goldsmiths Art College (without a grant) and I even had a piece of work shown in the Midlands Art Centre.
+I’ve worked my way through Goldsmiths Art College (without a grant) and I even had a piece of work shown in the Midlands Art Centre.
 I count my films as some of my biggest achievements.
 I’m still a bit stunned by what I have reached.
 I come from a working class background and as a child I could have never imagined achieving all this.

 Any projects you are most proud of and why?

-“Battle of Britain: The Day The War Was Won” – The delightful thing about this film was working with possibly the last interviews from the heroes of The Battle of Britain.
+“Battle of Britain: The Day The War Was Won” – The amazing thing about this film was working with possibly the last interviews from the heroes of The Battle of Britain.
 We were humbled by them and their experiences.
-We decide to do something very different, to turn the interviews and archive into a dramatic telling of the worst day, 15th Sept 1940, from the morning they woke up until the realisation of victory.
+We decided to do something very different, to turn the interviews and archive into a dramatic telling of the worst day, 15th September 1940, from the morning they woke up until the realisation of victory.
 It is a bittersweet tale of survival against the odds and the loss of dear friends.
 We kept the facts to a minimum.
 This was a story of the emotional impact of facing the enemy at the tender age of 19.

-“Italy Unpacked – A Home Away From Rome” – I had a great three summers making this delightful series.
+“Italy Unpacked: A Home Away From Rome” – I had a great three summers making this delightful series.
 It was designed to turn the art and cooking film on its head.
 We created a travelogue of two close friends who turn out to be a renowned art historian and a chef.
 Many films since have been made in the same vein but this was the definitive article.

 Biggest lessons in life and work